binoyjayan/p2sh/docs/language/README.md

 # The p2sh Language Reference

-This document serves as a reference to the language.
+This document serves as a reference to the language and describes the syntax and core semantics of the language.
+For an informal introduction to the language refer to the [tutorial](../tutorial/README.md)

+Note that this is a work in progress.

+## Language constructs

 - [Keywords](./keywords.md)
 - [Data model](./data-model.md)